-All Farm Table Dinners have sold out for 2013
+All 2015 Farm Table Dinners have sold out.

-Our fifth season of Farm Table Dinners continues our love of, and passion for, fresh, seasonal food prepared by some of Kansas City’s most respected chefs.
+Our seventh season of Farm Table Dinners continues our love of, and passion for, fresh, seasonal food prepared by some of Kansas City’s most respected chefs.

 Chef Ted Habiger, Room 39–Midtown

 Ted has been a strong supporter of the farm from the beginning, utilizing our grass-fed lamb and sheep’s milk cheeses on his restaurant menu.
-As owner and executive chef of Room 39-Midtown, Ted combines seasonal ingredients and exceptional value with a warm atmosphere and friendly service.
+As owner and executive chef of Room 39, Ted combines seasonal ingredients and exceptional value with a warm atmosphere and friendly service.
 Room 39 has become a fixture in Kansas City for breakfast, lunch and dinner.
-We love starting our season with Ted and can't wait to see what he brings to the table this year.
+We're proud to continue our long-standing tradition by opening our series of dinners with Ted.

 Chef Alex Pope, The Local Pig

-This marks Alex’s third Farm Table Dinner, and we're delighted to welcome him back.
+This marks Alex’s fifth Farm Table Dinner, and we're delighted to welcome him back.
 The Local Pig is Kansas City’s premier full-line butcher shop dedicated to locally sourced products and humanely raised meats.
-Since its early spring opening last year, The Local Pig has been satisfying food fans across the city.
+In addition to The Local Pig, Alex is the culinary talent behind Pigwich, Preservation Market and Cleaver & Cork.
 Alex shares our belief that you should know where your food comes from.
-His culinary perspective centers on the use of fresh seasonal ingredients and innovative cooking techniques to create new and exciting flavor profiles, as has been proven through his one-of-a-kind pop-up restaurant installations with Vagabond.
+His culinary perspective centers on the use of fresh seasonal ingredients and innovative cooking techniques to create new and exciting flavor profiles.

 Chef Martin Heuser, Affäre

 When Martin and wife Katrin opened Affäre in 2012, the native Germans continued a long family tradition...almost 200 years long, in fact.
 The Heuser family has owned Im Steinhaus in Bonn for nearly two centuries, and it is there that Martin developed his love for cooking.
-Given Martin's passion for modern German cuisine and local seasonal ingredients, it's no surprise that he was a semi-finalist for this year's James Beard Award for Best Chef: Midwest.
-We are pleased to welcome Martin to his first-ever Farm Table Dinner.
+Just one year after opening Affäre, Martin was named semi-finalist for the James Beard Award.
+We are lucky to have a chef with such impressive international experience from Michelin Star establishments and his master chef diploma.

 Ken is no stranger to seasonal and local ingredients.
-His restaurant backs up to the Lawrence Farmer's Market, and he has used farm ingredients his entire career.
+It may seem fashionable to do so now, but he has sourced ingredients this way his entire career at his former restaurant Pachamamas in Lawrence.
 Through his focus on New American Market Cuisine, Ken’s goal is to reintroduce us to America’s great culinary heritage with an emphasis on seasonality and sustainability.
 Ken is a proven champion for his commitment to local agriculture and continued support of our farm products.